Janortop5/laravel-example-app-deployed-using-ansible---ansible-bash-script-mysql-letsencrypt/README.md

 ### inventory file
 the `hosts` file serves as our `inventory file`
 ```
-'ansible_user' and 'remote_user' is set to root, you can change this depending on your case,
+place ip address in file, 'ansible_user' and 'remote_user' is set to root, you can change this depending on your case,
 preferably to a user with sudo rights.
 ```